-Since the last round of review and assessment there have been no new local developments that would have a significant, detrimental effect on air quality.
+Since the last Update and Screening Report there have been no new local developments that would have a significant, detrimental effect on air quality.
 Assessment of recent monitoring data indicates that the air quality standards set by Government for nitrogen dioxide, sulphur dioxide and particulate matter continue to be met.
 Consequently, it will not be necessary for Larne Borough Council to declare any Air Quality Management Areas.